-The 1st edition of DistributedML workshop at CoNEXT’2020 will serve as a forum for networking and AI researchers to discuss the challenging topics, share new ideas, and exchange experiences across the areas of networking and distributed AI, from both theoretical and experimental aspects.
+The 3rd edition of DistributedML workshop at CoNEXT’2022 will serve as a forum for networking and AI researchers to discuss the challenging topics, share new ideas, and exchange experiences across the areas of networking and distributed AI, from both theoretical and experimental aspects.
 We warmly invite submission of original, previously unpublished papers addressing key issues in distributed machine learning, specifically in areas including, but not limited to:

-Distributed inference and offloading
+- Distributed inference and offloading

-DNN computation sharing in local networks
+- DNN computation sharing in local networks

-Distributed and asynchronous training algorithms
+- Distributed and asynchronous training algorithms

-Channel optimisations for distributed learning
+- Channel optimisations for distributed ML

-DNN based Compression schemes
+- DNN based compression schemes

-Fairness and biases in federated learning
+- Fairness and biases in federated learning

 Solicited submissions include both full technical workshop papers and white paper position papers.
 Maximum length of such submissions is 6 pages (excluding references) in 2-column 10pt ACM format.